 If you're lucky you'll enjoy a whole week in our San Francisco Bay Area…there's enough to do here to fill at least 7 days (and nights).
 Or maybe you only have a long weekend.
 Whatever the case, don't block out activities for every hour.
 Leave time for coming across completely un-expected places where you'll want to linger...or return.
 Do allow time for casually exploring a fascinating neighborhood or picturesque town, for enjoying our natural environment, for joining in our vibrant nightlife, or for taking a nap after a shiatsu massage.
 Be aware that with some free guided tours you gain access to a Victorian home interior, the magnificent nave of Stanford's Memorial Church, or the most delicate murals at Coit Tower--places often closed to the general public.
 A Friend in Town can alert you of those possibilities once we know your particular interests.

 (Day 1) Arrive.
 If there are hours remaining before bedtime, begin to recover from jetlag and your long day by relaxing with activities that do not require reservations: ride the "little cable cars that climb halfway to the stars" (the Hyde Street line from Powell & Market) up Nob Hill thru Chinatown and down to Fisherman's Wharf, where at Pier 39 you enjoy the antics of frisky sea lions; appreciate views of Alcatraz and the Golden Gate Bridge; make dinner of fresh crab from a street stand or clam chowder in sourdough bowls at Boudin's.
 Still not tired?
 Ride a historic trolley (the F Line) to the end of the line and back.
 Or climb Telegraph Hill for its panoramic views of city lights and the Bay.

 (Day 3) Sleep in.
 Take a free walking tour of one of the city's unique neighborhoods or landmarks—with San FranciscoCity Guides.
 Enjoy a leisurely lunch.
 Step inside boutiques on UnionStreet, a quiet shopping district oriented towards but not exclusively for more mature women.
 Or revisit the Sixties on Haight Street...whichever you choose, you'll discover treasures never seen at Bloomingdale's.
 Or consider taking A Friend in Town's "Neighborhoods" Tour* where you can see more one-of-a-kind neighborhoods in less time.
 Having arranged it several weeks in advance, take Alcatraz' Evening Tour...admire sunset views of the Bay on the way out and the twinkling city skyline on the way back.

 (Day 6) Take A Friend in Town's Monterey & Carmel Tour*, during which you'll see some of the world's most productive farmland en route to some of California's most spectacular coastal scenery along the Seventeen Mile Drive.
-There's also Carmel-by-the-Sea, for which the adjective "charming" was invented:-) Clint Eastwood and Doris Day live nearby, and the late "Painter of Light" (Thomas Kinkade) was often inspired by Carmel.
-You have options: visit the world-class Monterey Bay Aquarium, look around the world-famous Pebble Beach Lodge, see thousands of the magical and mysterious monarch butterflies (in season), spot otters in their natural habitat, enjoy the incomparable vistas along the Big Sur* coast.
+There's also Carmel-by-the-Sea, for which the adjective "charming" was invented.
+Clint Eastwood lives nearby...Doris Day used to...and the late "Painter of Light" (Thomas Kinkade) was often inspired by Carmel.
+You have options: visit the world-class Monterey Bay Aquarium, enter the world-famous Pebble Beach Lodge, see thousands of magical monarch butterflies (in season), spot otters in their natural habitat, enjoy the incomparable vistas along the Big Sur* coast.

-(Day 7) Spend your last day power-shopping in Union Square, visiting our excellent Asian Art, African Diaspora, Contemporary Jewish and,or newly expanded Modern Art Museums, or following up on something that really intrigued you before—perhaps those Dead posters on Haight Street—or just blending in with locals nursing a cappucino at a North Beach cafe.
+(Day 7) Spend your last day power-shopping in Union Square, visiting our excellent Asian Art, African Diaspora, Contemporary Jewish and,or Modern Art Museums, or following up on something that really intrigued you before—perhaps those Dead posters on Haight Street—or just blending in with locals nursing a cappucino at a North Beach cafe.

 Book with us and we'll help you determine whether it's opera or baseball (Go Giants!
 Go A's!) or NBA championship basketball (Warriors!), hiking or skating, dim sum (Chinese) or a ceviche (Peruvian) that are going to make this your vacation of a lifetime!